-- 1. He/she is under 19 years old, as of September 1st of the school year. - 2.
-He/she is passing a minimum of 25 points of academic credit.
-Please note: credits for students enrolled in Learning Center part-time are prorated; the prorated number of credits they are passing will be used to determine whether they qualify to participate in athletics.

-- 3. He/she has not been ejected from a contest by an official more than once during the current season. - 4.
-He/she has not violated athletic rules, including both Massachusetts Interscholastic Athletic Association (M.I.A.A.) regulations and individual team rules presented by the coach to his or her players. - 5.
-He/she has met all school obligations.
+- 1. He/she/they are under 19 years old, as of September 1st of the school year. - 2.
+He/she/they are passing a minimum of 25 points of academic credit.
+Please note: credits for students enrolled in Learning Center part-time are prorated; the prorated number of credits they are passing will be used to determine whether they qualify to participate in athletics. - 3.
+He/she/they have not been ejected from a contest by an official more than once during the current season. - 4.
+He/she/they have not violated athletic rules, including both Massachusetts Interscholastic Athletic Association (M.I.A.A.) regulations and individual team rules presented by the coach to his/her/their players. - 5.
+He/she/they have met all school obligations.